LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Attainments/Temporal Sympathy Attainment.md

 ---

-The mage must be casting a spell on the subject as it exists now, cast at sensory range, use a sympathy [[Yantra]], and spend one Mana.
+The mage must be casting a spell on the subject as it exists now, cast at sensory range, use a sympathy [[Yantra]], and spend one [[Mana]].

 The spell is Withstood by the fragility of the temporal sympathy between the mage and her subject, plus one [[Withstanding Magic|Withstand]] level if the mage does not know the [[Sympathetic Name]] of the subject.